AlphaBrate/alphabrate.github.io/about/policies/conditions.md

     2. Distributions of the application must remain free of advertisements and distracting elements.

+Code attached APEL are open-sourced.
+Images, audio, or other resources other than code¹, are not.

 ## 6. Disclaimer

 Our Service is provided "as is" and "as available" without any express or implied warranties.
 We do not warrant that the Service will be uninterrupted, secure, or error-free.
 AlphaBrate is not liable but will try best on for any damages or losses arising from the use or inability to use the Service.
 We are not responsible for any third-party content that you access through the Service.
 We are not responsible for the conduct of any user of the Service.

+We reserve the right to modify or discontinue the Service at any time without notice.
+We will not be liable to you or any third party for any modification, suspension, or discontinuation of the Service.

+On our websites, footnotes may appear.
+The definition of footnotes is shown below:

+`*` : They are currently true.

+`^` : Except for special notice.

 ## 7. AlphaBrate Account